encoredev/encore/docs/platform/other/vs-terraform.md

 **Encore's _infrastructure from code_ approach means there are no configuration files to maintain**, nor any refactoring to do when changing the underlying infrastructure.
 Your application code is the source of truth for the semantic infrastructure requirements.

-In practise, you use Encore's [Backend Framework](/docs/primitives/overview) to declare infrastructure as type-safe objects in your application code, and **Encore [automatically provisions the necessary infrastructure](/docs/deploy/infra) in all environments.** Including in your own cloud, with support for major cloud providers like AWS/GCP.
+In practise, you use [Encore.ts](/docs/ts) and [Encore.go](/docs/go) to declare infrastructure as type-safe objects in your application code, and **Encore [automatically provisions the necessary infrastructure](/docs/platform/infrastructure/infra) in all environments.** Including in your own cloud, with support for major cloud providers like AWS/GCP.
 (This also means your application is cloud-agnostic by default and **you avoid cloud lock-in**.)

 ## Encore's local development workflow lets application developers focus